Can You Turn Against a Red Arrow?

 Red Arrow

 Many states don’t have different rules for the red arrow and the solid red light.
-Turns that are allowed when the solid red light is displayed, are also allowed when the red arrow is shown.
+When turns are allowed with the solid red light, they are also allowed when the red arrow appears.

 California is one state that prohibits all turns against the red arrow.
 The California Vehicle Code (V.C.
 21453):